 - GPL, an Open Source approved license

 New options extract_audio_to= , extract_tracks= , extract_basename= ,

-Improved granularity of SCSI log time measurement timestamp
+Improved granularity of SCSI log time measurement, now with timestamp

 - Maintainers of cdrskin unstable packages please use SVN of

 - Build: cd libburn ; ./bootstrap ; ./configure --prefix /usr ; make ; cdrskin/compile_cdrskin.sh

 autotools of at least version 1.7 installed.

 But after the run of ./bootstrap, only